 1 Cook the bacon: Place bacon strips in a large (5 to 6 quart), thick-bottomed Dutch oven.
 Set the heat to medium and cook the bacon until much of the fat has been rendered.
 Remove bacon to a paper-towel lined plate.

 Pour off all but 1 Tbsp of the bacon fat from pot.
 (Do not pour down the drain or you will clog your drain when the fat hardens as it cools.)

 3 Brown the short ribs in the bacon fat: Add the short ribs to the pot with the bacon fat, taking care to not crowd the pot (work in batches if necessary).
 Brown on all sides, about 3 to 5 minutes per side.

 If you want to get good browning, do not stir the short ribs unless to turn.

 4 Cook the onions and garlic: Use tongs or a slotted spoon to remove the short ribs from the pot to a bowl.
 Add the chopped onions to the pot.
 Sprinkle with 1/2 teaspoon of salt.
 Cook until translucent, about 4 minutes.

 Add the garlic and cook for an additional minute.

 Add tomatoes and their juices and reserved bacon.
 Increase heat to high and bring mixture to a boil.

-6 Cover and cook in oven for 2 hours: Return short ribs to pot, cover, put in the preheated oven, and cook for two hours.
+6 Cover and cook in oven for 2 hours: Return short ribs to pot, cover, put in the 300°F oven, and cook for two hours.
 (Alternatively, you can do the cooking on the stovetop, just lower the heat to the lowest setting and cover.)

 8 Remove bones, excess fat: Spoon off excess fat (it helps if you have a fat separator).
 If you want, remove the bones before serving and cut any big pieces of meat into smaller chunks.